The Ugly: Reception

 The film received mixed reviews.
 On Rotten Tomatoes, the film has an approval rating of 40% based on 5 reviews, with a weighted average of 5.44/10.

 IMDb has a rating of 6.0/10.0 with 57 reviews and 37 critic reviews.

 Special effects

-Director Scott Reynolds made a stylistic decision to depict all blood shed in the movie as a dark, black color.
+Director Scott Reynolds made a stylistic decision to depict all blood shed in the movie as a dark, black colour.
 Author John Kenneth Muir writes in his book, Horror Films of the 1990s, about how this visual cue may suggest that Simon never saw his victims as being human, making it easier for him to kill.

 Awards

-The film has won 7 awards and received 7 nominations.
+The film had 14 award nominations with 7 wins.

-At the 1999 Academy of Science Fiction, Fantasy & Horror Films (USA) awards the film was a nominee for the best home video release.
+At the 1999 Academy of Science Fiction, Fantasy and Horror Films (USA) awards the film was a nominee for the best home video release.